A master’s program that prepares those from outside the field to become nurse leaders on a fast track

 *For students submitting GRE scores, the institutional code for UVA is R-5820.
 The School accepts GRE scores that are more than five years old.
 Students who have earned a graduate degree do not need to submit GRE scores.

 A competitive CNL candidate has:

 All graduate nursing students are required to have a laptop; information is sent to enrolling students prior to the beginning of classes.

 Clinical experiences include rotations in a variety of sites to help the student develop skills with acute, chronic, and preventative care of persons with medical-surgical, obstetric, and psychiatric needs.
-In addition, students also rotate through community/public health and pediatric specialty sites.
+In addition, students rotate through community/public health and pediatric specialty sites.
 In the final spring and summer semesters, students identify a clinical focus area for completion of an extended clinical practicum, followed by the CNL residency practicum.
-Clinical experiences will be offered at the University of Virginia Medical Center, at other facilities and settings in the Charlottesville area, and at the Veterans Administration Medical Center in Salem, Virginia.
+Clinical experiences are offered at the UVA Medical Center, at other facilities and settings in Charlottesville, and at the Veterans Administration Medical Center in Salem, Virginia.